FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: FLEXGUARD

 \subsubsection{Feedback Location}

 This dimension describes where on the body feedback is delivered.
 From the co-design workshops, we derived body zone maps that highlight regions associated with feedback (Figure~\ref{fig:feedbackzonemap}). \FD{extrinsic} feedback can be applied directly to the same muscle group identified by \textit{Sensing \& Triggering}, or redirected to a different site to signal correction.
+In S5, participant remarks \textit{"Bench press on wrist is the only one I think uses resistance."} A participant also annotated \textit{"A strap in the elbow bend would help"} from the co-design workshop in the dumbbell incline fly worksheet as shown in Figure ~\ref{fig:fullworksheet}.
 In contrast, \FD{intrinsic} feedback is delivered at the site of motion itself, where resistance provides direct guidance.
 For example, constraining elbow flare or stabilizing the shoulders.
+Several participants highlighted how resistance at the limb could guide technique, such as S4’s observation that \textit{“If you tighten it from this point, there’s a chance that I won’t be able to drop my arm down,”} underscoring how intrinsic feedback constrains movement at the source.